theBlackBoxSociety/p5js/01_firststeps.md

   }
 }
 ```
-The program creates a canvas and starts drawing pink circles at the position of the mouse.
+The program creates a canvas and starts drawing gray semi-transparent circles at the position of the mouse.
 When a mouse button is pressed the canvas is erased and you can start allover.

 More information about the mouseX, mouseY and the if-block will follow in the second part of this tutorial.
 But it is no rocket-science to understand their function in the program.

 Notice also that the background function has moved to the setup function.
 Can you guess what would happen if it is called from within the draw() function?

-Additionally you can set the speed with which draw() is called by using the `frameRate()` function.
+Additionally you can set the speed with which draw() is called by using the [`frameRate()`](https://p5js.org/reference/#/p5/frameRate) function.
 If you give it a number (12, 24, 25, and 30 are typical), it will attempt to maintain that rate, calling draw() regularly.
 The default frame rate is based on the frame rate of the display (here also called "refresh rate"), which is set to 60 frames per second on most computers.

 There are two other function blocks that I'll mention now but come back to later:
 `mousePressed()`& `preload()`.